CMSDAS/root-short-exercise/index.md

 > - You can contact us at any time via the Discord channel.
 Don't hesitate to reach out!
 {: .keypoints}

+> ## Thank you for participating!
+> Thank you for participating in this ROOT exercise!
+We held a close-out session with additional details about some of the discussed ROOT features.
+The material you can find [here in Jupyter notebooks](https://github.com/CMSDAS/root-close-out).
+{: .testimonial}

 <!-- this is an html comment -->

 {% include links.md %}